 Human nature (and human beings as social animals) can generally be explored relative to two dimensions, a system dimension and a socio-cultural dimension, wherein individuals form collectives around a joint enterprise.
 Relationships, when formalized, establish the structure of the enterprise.
 Behaviors, when formalized, establish the processes of the enterprise.
 And language imbues the culture and sociality of the enterprise.
 The enterprise prospers if there is commitment to values (meaning) and alignment on a cause (purpose), thus, a meaningfully-purposeful enterprise within the context of an ecosystem.

-Aspects, Dynamics, and Wholeness
+Aspects, Dynamics, and Wholeness with Patterns

 Generally, every individual self is an aspect of one or more collective selves; the dynamics among aspects within a specific collective self cultivate the wholeness of that collective self; and ultimately, various collective selves form an ecosystem wherein they establish a context for one another.
 And there are many patterns among aspects.

 Thrive: Vitality, Health, and Resilience